-Here you will find some information about the MapCreating process, where the idea came from and the course of implementation.
+You will find here some information about the MapCreating process, where the idea came from and the course of implementation.
 If you are interested in maps or cartography, we encourage you to familiarise yourself with the story.

 We have been private map publishers for several decades.
 Around 2010, we determined that the problem with the availability of sources concerning updating maps was finally over, with websites providing comprehensive and up-to-date information on any subject, and spatial databases widely available.
 Since then, a map maker could obtain any information, bring a new one to the map, or update an existing one.
 Mapping became a pure pleasure.